-The WaterSure tariff is for household customers who are on a low income, use a lot of water and have a water meter fitted within their home.
+The WaterSure tariff is for household customers who are on certain income related benefits, use a lot of water and have a water meter fitted within their home.
 It works by putting a cap on the customer's charges for water based on the average household charge.